Code-Institute-Submissions/Stream3-GIT/README.md

 @pp >> Login/Logout: those templates are designed to distinct the users that are logged in to permit purchases, new threads and posts.
 The Profile template appears only when the user is logged in.

 @pp >> Register: this template allows the registration of a new user.
 Stripe:
-Note: Using Python3 where "xrange" has become "range".
+Note: Using Python3 where the command "xrange" has became "range".
 ## Tests ##

 ## Deployment ##